hahaitsyunha/AI-Sentiment-Analysis-App/README.md

 # Reddit + ChatGPT Shiny App

-- This Shiny app connects to Reddit and the OpenAI API to analyze or respond to Reddit posts.
+This Shiny app connects to Reddit and the OpenAI API to analyze or respond to Reddit posts.
-- For security, you must provide your **own API keys**
+In order for reproducability, you must provide your **own API keys**.

 ---